How can I get along with my parents?

 Talk to one another

 A problem cannot be fixed without talking about it.
 Pick a time when you are both calm, then sit down and talk about the issue.
-Make a rule that you will not interrupt each other when you are talking.
-Otherwise you will never get anywhere.
-You may be very surprised at what happens when you have a calm conversation with your parents.
-You may be able to reach some type of compromise that you wouldn’t have been able to if you had kept yelling at or ignoring one another.
+Make a rule that you will not interrupt each other when you are talking, otherwise you will never get anywhere.
+Trying to talk it out rather than shouting at each other or refusing to talk about it can help you to come to a compromise, or can at least bring you one step closer to understanding each other.

 Avoid “You” statements and instead use “I” statements such as “I would like to stay out past 10pm on a Friday, as I feel that I would be able to be responsible” instead of “Why can’t you let me stay out past 10pm on a Friday?”